sguldemond/sguldemond.github.io/markdown/resume.md

 **Gutter**: Python based API generator, with build in ETL tooling, real time analytics, message queuing and more utilizing the power of PostgreSQL.

     Build an analytics engine using Celery workers.
-It scheduled analytics jobs (Python pandas) and persisted the output data in a database (PostgreSQL) then automatically generated and deployed REST APIs (Flask). think Apache Airflow x Google Firebase.
+It scheduled analytics jobs (Python pandas) and persisted the output data in a database (PostgreSQL) then automatically generated and deployed REST APIs (Flask).
+Think: Apache Airflow x Google Firebase.

 - [Outdated repository](https://www.github.com/amsterdam/gutter)